Hieromon/AutoConnect/mkdocs/achandling.md

 AutoConnectElements declared in sketch must be programmed to add to AutoConnectAux one after another.
 Elements are automatically included in AutoConnectAux by AutoConnect if you load it from the JSON document.
 In either method, it is common to use the function of AutoConnectAux to access an element with a sketch.

-## Handing AutoConnectElements with the sketches
+## Handing AutoConnectElements with the Sketches

 The AutoConnectAux class has several functions to manipulate AutoConnectElements.
 The functions can add, delete, retrieve elements, and get and set values.